prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>PodMetadata contains Labels and Annotations gets propagated to the ThanosRuler pods,
+<p>PodMetadata configures labels and annotations which are propagated to the ThanosRuler pods.</p>
-out of which, the following are reserved and cannot be overridden:
+<p>The following items are reserved and cannot be overridden:
 * &ldquo;app.kubernetes.io/name&rdquo; label, set to &ldquo;thanos-ruler&rdquo;.
 * &ldquo;app.kubernetes.io/managed-by&rdquo; label, set to &ldquo;prometheus-operator&rdquo;.
 * &ldquo;app.kubernetes.io/instance&rdquo; label, set to the name of the ThanosRuler instance.